SolomonPerkins/solomonperkins.github.io/_posts/2017-01-07-How-I-made-it-through-College-Without-A-Loan.md

 A little side note: attending UTECH was more like visiting a first world country: expensive, beautiful and I felt misplaced but my visit was for a worthy cause.

 A few weeks in my first semester, my prayers were answered, I was selected for the JAMVAT scholarship program.
 Now I was able to fund all of my tuition cost at least for a year.
 My celebrations were short lived, as I then had to figure out how I'll be funding my daily expense.
 This was the time I realised that if you really need it, your mind will find a way to achieve it.
 Under pressure, my mind engineered my first budget and I then found ways and means of saving and earning.
-Fortunately, the money I had saved while doing the SL-TOP & NYS came to my rescue on multiple occasions, as I had to purchase the necessary tools for my studies.
+Fortunately, the capital I had saved, while doing the SL-TOP & NYS, came to my rescue on multiple occasions, as I had to purchase the necessary tools for my studies.
 Friends, for that I can't stress enough the next lesson:

 > Saving for a rainy day is very important.